Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ~~~
 {: .output}

-The output reveals the csv file contains 2000 rows of flight information and identify columns that give arrival and departure time information.
+The output reveals the csv file contains 1,754 rows of flight information containing columns that give arrival and departure time information.

-The pbs script that runs matlab data computations on this csv file is the pbs scripted named ***airline.pbs***.
-A couple things to notice are:
+The pbs script ***airline.pbs*** runs Matlab data computations on this csv file.
+A couple of things to notice are:

-a, The extra flags -nodisplay -nosplash suppress the matlab graphical interaction.
+a.
+The extra flags -nodisplay -nosplash suppress the matlab graphical interaction.

-b, The command line way to run matlab with the -r (run) flag.
-There are a few ways to do it, consult matlab documentation for more examples.
+b.
+The command line way to run Matlab with the -r (run) flag.
+There are a few ways to do it - consult Matlab documentation for more examples.
 ~~~
 nano airline.pbs
 ~~~